-Accessing to a block in the old sublist makes it “young”, moving it to the head of the buffer pool (the head of the new sublist).
-If the block was read in because it was required, the first access occurs immediately and the block is made young.
-If the block was read in due to read-ahead, the first access does not occur immediately (and might not occur at all before the block is evicted).
+Accessing a page in the old sublist makes it “young”, moving it to the head of the buffer pool (the head of the new sublist).
+If the page was read because it was required, the first access occurs immediately and the page is made young.
+If the page was read due to read-ahead, the first access does not occur immediately (and might not occur at all before the page is evicted).

-As the database operates, blocks in the buffer pool that are not accessed “age” by moving toward the tail of the list.
-Blocks in both the new and old sublists age as other blocks are made new.
-Blocks in the old sublist also age as blocks are inserted at the midpoint.
-Eventually, a block that remains unused for long enough reaches the tail of the old sublist and is evicted.
+As the database operates, pages in the buffer pool that are not accessed “age” by moving toward the tail of the list.
+Pages in both the new and old sublists age as other pages are made new.
+Pages in the old sublist also age as pages are inserted at the midpoint.
+Eventually, a page that remains unused reaches the tail of the old sublist and is evicted.

-By default, blocks read by queries immediately move into the new
+By default, pages read by queries immediately move into the new

-sublist, meaning they will stay in the buffer pool for a long
+sublist, meaning they stay in the buffer pool longer.
+A table scan

 SELECT statement with no

 WHERE clause) can bring a large amount of data

 into the buffer pool and evict an equivalent amount of older data,

 even if the new data is never used again.
 Similarly, pages that